FredericGariepy/LighthouseLabs/PKM/W4/D4/notes.md

 ## Risk Assessment
-Risk Assesments (RA) are used to build Indicent Response (IR) Organizations can assess risk through a number of methods, such as:
+Risk Assesments (RA) are used to build Indicent Response (IR)

+Risk assements are used to create an inventory of all the potential threats.

+Organizations can assess risk through a number of methods, such as:

 - Assessing operational needs against known threats